-A Thai tradition practiced in the run-up to and early days of the New Year.
+A Thai tradition practised in the run-up to and early days of the New Year.
 The nine temple tour as you may have guessed tours nine different Buddhist Temples.
 The significance of ‘nine’ or in Thai ‘gao’ is the word also translates as ‘step’ as in ‘gao nah’ meaning ‘step forward’.
 Progressing to a better life.
 I often join the tradition on New Year’s Day in Bangkok.
 To date I have failed completion of the New Year Temple Tour – my best being five temples.
 Not a simple tradition in 30′ heat after the shenanigans of New Year’s Eve.
 On the nine temple tour there is one Bangkok temple which I never miss.
 Wat Saket aka the Golden Mount temple.

 Thai New Year Tradition at Golden Mount Bangkok